LoshakovaAnna/Startup/README.md

 https://loshakovaanna.github.io/Startup/

-Create a web page, strictly according to psd.file.
+Create a web page with many images, strictly according to psd.file.

 Use